 Online, offline, you shouldn’t have to choose one or the other.
 Some guests like booking on your website whereas others prefer in-person interaction.
 If you want to deliver an incredible experience all around, it’s best to focus on optimizing both.

 That said, you might have to upgrade your POS system to keep up with your online strategy.
 Instead of treating the two as separate channels, you can create an overlap that works for your business.
 But where do you start?

-Just like looking for tour operator software, you should know what you want in advance.
+Just like looking for the best tour operator software, you should know what you want in advance.
 So here are some things you should consider for point of sale:

 Is it compatible?

 Seems obvious, doesn’t it?
 For your POS system to work seamlessly with your booking software, there has to be an integration available.
 Of course, this applies to your online payment gateway, too.

 Without compatibility, you could run into the same problems as before — like having to enter and reconcile transaction information manually.
 When your POS payments flow into your other software tools, you get the following: